 8.8 In any case of the Seller’s liability for damage, the joint and maximum liability of the Seller and of persons related to it, employees, managers and subcontractors, shall be limited to the value of the goods that caused the damaging event.

-9.1 The Seller shall not be liable for possible failures to fulfil its obligations or delays caused by Force Majeure, such as strikes, fires, floods, earthquakes, storms, accidents, traffic congestions, acts by any governmental authority, wars, uprisings or disorders, epidemies, or any other unforeseeable events.
+9.1 The Seller shall not be liable for possible failures to fulfil its obligations or delays caused by force majeure, such as strikes, fires, floods, earthquakes, storms, accidents, traffic congestions, acts by any governmental authority, wars, uprisings or disorders, epidemics or any other unforeseeable events.
 Furthermore, the Seller shall not be liable for any failings or delays caused by shortage of workforce, energy, raw material, production capacities or transport.

-11.2 The parties shall resolve any disputes by mutual agreement.
-Should they fail to do so, the competent court in Maribor, Slovenia, shall have exclusive jurisdiction.
+12.2 The parties shall resolve any disputes by mutual agreement.
+Should they fail to do so, the competent court in Maribor, Slovenia, shall resolve the dispute.

-12.1 The possible invalidity of an individual provision of the General Sales Conditions or transactions shall not impact the validity of the remaining provisions of these General Sales Conditions and/or transactions in which these General Sales Conditions are included.
+13.1 The possible invalidity of an individual provision of the General Conditions or transactions shall not impact the validity of the remaining provisions of these General Conditions and/or transactions in which these General Sales Conditions are included.

-12.2 These General Sales Conditions are written in the Slovenian, German and English language.
-In case of ambiguity or inconsistency, the General Sales Conditions in the Slovenian language shall apply for explanation and interpretation.
-If the Seller and Buyer are from different countries, communication between them shall be conducted in the English or German language, as the parties agree or in accordance with the practice established between the parties.
+13.2 These General Sales Conditions are written in the Slovenian, German and English language.
+In case of ambiguity or inconsistency, the General sales conditions in the Slovenian language shall apply for explanation and interpretation.
+If the Seller and Buyer are from different countries, communication between them shall be conducted in the English or German language, as the parties may agree or in accordance with the practice established between the parties.

 The present general purchase conditions (henceforth: General conditions) shall be valid for all transactions concluded by the Impol Group (henceforth: Ordering party) with suppliers, contractors or vendors (henceforth: Suppliers) for the purchase of equipment, material, products or services (henceforth: Goods or Service).
-The present General conditions are an integral part of all transactions concluded between the Ordering party and the Supplier.
-In case of deviations between these General conditions and the provisions in the contract, the provisions in the contracts shall apply.
+The present General conditions are integral to all transactions concluded between the Ordering party and the Supplier.
+In case of deviations between these General Conditions and the provisions in the contract, the provisions in the contracts shall apply.

 The present General conditions shall have precedence over eventual general and special conditions of the Supplier or they shall exclude them.
 The general and special conditions of the Supplier shall bind the Ordering party only in case of express written agreement.